bclarenc1/garam_solver/README.md

 # Garam solver
-🚧 Work in progress — not fully functional yet 🚧

 This tool is designed to solve any <a href="https://www.garamgame.com/garam/garam_en_ligne/master/index.html">Garam grid ↗</a>.

 Garam is a numerical crossword-style puzzle: fill in the 44 cells so that all 20 arithmetic expressions are simultaneously correct.